mate-desktop/mate-desktop.org/blog/20200210-mate-1-24-released.es.md

 Lista completa de cambios: <https://github.com/mate-desktop/mozo/commits/master/>

 ### pluma
+* Add the ability to show the non-printable characters (spaces/tabs/newlines)
 * Fix several code analysis, deprecation warnings reported by Clang Static Analyzer, Cppcheck and GCC
 * window: Do not override GdkWindowState
 * Fix some memory leaks
 * Fix build with GtkSourceView 3.22
 * spell-checker plugin: Add missing translation (i18n)
 * Add the support for checking the accessibility of the UI files using gla11y
-* Add draw spaces/tabs/newlines options
 * Add snippet to toggle comment/uncomment
 * pluma-print-preview: Fix warning: identical expressions
 * Switch to Python 3